cesar-douady/open-lmake/doc/src/lmake_module.md

 This ensures that the environment cannot be used unless explicitly asked.

+Variable values actually used in `Lmakefile.py` are considered as deps for this process and it is rerun if the actual environment is modified in subsequent `lmake` commands.

 ### `class pdict`

 This class is a dict in which attribute accesses are mapped to item accesses.